americanexpress/fetchye/README.md

 import React from 'react';
 import { createStore } from 'redux';
 import { Provider } from 'react-redux';
-import { FetchyeReduxProvider } from 'fetchye/lib/FetchyeReduxProvider';
+import { FetchyeReduxProvider } from 'fetchye-redux-provider';
-import { SimpleCache } from 'fetchye/lib/cache';
+import { SimpleCache } from 'fetchye';

 const fetchyeCache = SimpleCache({
   // Need to tell Fetchye where the cache reducer will be located